Dances with the Dragons

 Dances with the Dragons (されど罪人は竜と踊る Dances with the Dragons, Saredo Tsumibito wa Ryū to Odoru: Dances with the Dragons) is a Japanese light novel series, written by Labo Asai and illustrated by Miyagi, who was later replaced by Zain.
 It was originally published as Saredo Tsumibito wa Ryū to Odoru (されど罪人は竜と踊る) by Kadokawa Shoten, who released eight volumes between 2003 and 2006 under their Kadokawa Sneaker Bunko imprint.
-It switched publishers in 2008 to Shogakukan, who have published twenty-one volumes as of January 2018.
+It switched publishers in 2008 to Shogakukan, who have published twenty-four volumes as of February 2023.
 A manga adaptation of the original series with art by Yaku Haibara was serialized in Kadokawa's Beans Ace magazine.
 It was collected in a single tankōbon volume.
 An anime television series adaptation animated by Seven Arcs Pictures aired from April 5 to June 21, 2018.

 Synopsis

 A long time ago, dragons were the only creatures capable of wielding magic, which they used to terrorize humanity, until humanity learned to channel magic through special formulas and spells called "jushiiki".
 Those capable of using jushiiki became known as jushikiists, and became crucial in fighting dragons throughout the years, until a peace treaty was enforced to prevent both races from wiping each other out.
 In the modern day, Gayus and Gigina are two jushikiists who take special jobs from a variety of clients in the city of Eridana.